logiqai/docs/infra-and-application-monitoring/prometheus/connecting-amazon-managed-service-for-prometheus.md

 # Connecting Amazon Managed Service for Prometheus

-**LOGIQ** Supports **Amazon Managed Service for Prometheus** data source which is a Prometheus-compatible monitoring and alerting service that makes it easy to monitor containerized applications and infrastructure at scale.
+**Apica Ascent** Supports **Amazon Managed Service for Prometheus** data source which is a Prometheus-compatible monitoring and alerting service that makes it easy to monitor containerized applications and infrastructure at scale.

 With Amazon Managed Service for Prometheus, you can use the open-source Prometheus query language (**PromQL**) to monitor and alert on the performance of containerized workloads, without having to scale and operate the underlying infrastructure.